Getting Started¶

 Note

-options to specify multiple paths for different dependencies.
+You can use multiple -B options to specify multiple paths for different dependencies.

 recursively through all bundles.

-bundle should compile nicely and can be installed on the robot.
+Now our test bundle should compile nicely and can be installed on the robot.

 Compiling with Make¶

-Another way to compile and install your bundle(s) is to use make
+Another way to compile and install your bundle(s) is to use make.

-You can download a Makefile here
+You can download a Makefile here.
+Put it next

-and then, from outside of the bundles
+to bundles and then, from outside of the bundles directory, simply

-to compile and install your bundles on the robot.
+use make to compile and install your bundles on the robot.
 There are several

 make